MirantisContainers/mke-docs/content/docs/concepts/architecture/architecture.md

 setup scripts streamline the process by running all control plane components on one machine and excluding user containers from that machine.

-### Container Network Interface (CNI)
+### Container Network Interface

-By default, MKE 4 installs Calico as the CNI plugin with the following configuration:
+By default, MKE 4 installs Calico as the Container Network Interface (CNI) plugin with the following configuration:

 - IPv4 only with a fixed Pod CIDR of `10.244.0.0/16`.
 - The datastore mode is set to `kdd`.